tcrayns/Discord-Bot-The-Collective/README.md

 Description

-This bot manages this discord server end enforces the rules.
+This bot manages this discord server and enforces the rules.